zhuminjie/OpenSeesPyDoc/src/mass.rst

 .. function:: mass(nodeTag, *massValues)

-   This command is used to set the mass at a node.
-The mass setted replace any existing mass at the node.
+   This command is used to set the mass at a node, replacing any previously defined mass at the node.

    ========================   =============================================================